microsoft/vscode-docs/api/references/extension-guidelines.md

 ![Warning notification](images/guidelines/notification-warning.png)

-*This example highlights an blocking error with a feature that requires user input and shows actions to ressolve the issue.*
+*This example highlights a blocking error with a feature that requires user input and shows actions to resolve the issue.*

 ![Error notification](images/guidelines/notification-error.png)